3lvia/designsystem/README.md

 - 🌈 Style guide and CSS library (Elvis) with lots of classes and utilities
 - 📦 Components built in TypeScript and React (Supported in all JavaScript frameworks)
-- 💚 Branding guide for Elvia branding guidelines
+- 💚 Elvia’s brand guide
 - 🛠 Design and development tools
-- 📑 Useful patterns of
+- 📑 Patterns to solve common user flow to ensure consistent experience across applications

 ## ✅ Environment support

 - Chrome latest
 - Safari latest
 - Firefox latest
-- Edge
+- Edge latest

 ## 📚 How to use

 Read our [get started guide](https://design.elvia.io/about/get-started) at design.elvia.io to get started using our CSS library and components.
+The CSS library and the components can be used through both NPM packages and CDN.

 ### CSS library (Elvis)